Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 ### Substrate and Smart Contracts

-> A Substrate-Connect extension is syncing a chain who's runtime is executing wasm contracts.
+> SMOLDOT is syncing a chain who's runtime is executing wasm contracts.

 Question: How many nested Wasm blobs are executing one another?